 5. Measure Everything

 In order to stay focused on the KPIs that tie back to strategic business goals, your team must identify and track leading indicators and outcome-oriented measurements that matter.
 All spending on technology and transformational assets should be clearly visible.
 Measuring your results can help you determine whether a strategy or process is working, so you can immediately make the appropriate tweaks and changes.
 While some tools will come with reporting features for accurate measurement, you might need to set daily targets or request employee or customer feedback.

 As with many complex business problems, mayhem often shows up in digital transformation programs.
 The good news is that if you follow these five steps, you’ll be on the right path to take control of the chaos.
 In order to navigate through digital transformation, you’ll have to proactively develop a well-planned strategy and ensure the conditions of success are in place.
 And by having those conditions in place, your team can more easily transform the business and drive results.
 Just know the common signs of marketing mayhem so you can be proactive about preventing it.

 Come back on Monday next week to hear from TopRight principal Chris Weissman about the tricky—and increasingly fraught—relationship between politics and marketing.
-If you’d like to learn more about how to identify and overcome the predictable problems associated with digital transformation, download a free copy of our white paper: Overcoming Mayhem: 5 Common Transformational Challenges and Their Solutions.
+If you’d like to learn more about how to identify and overcome the predictable problems associated with digital transformation, download a free copy of our white paper: Marketing Mayhem Research Report.
 Or order my book and learn everything there is to know about the power of transformative marketing.